Appendectomy for Children

 An appendectomy may be done as an open surgery.
-This involves cutting into the abdomen and removing the appendix.
+This involves cutting into the belly and removing the appendix.
 Or it may be done through one or several smaller cuts using a camera and small instruments.
 This is called a laparoscopic surgery.

 Sometimes the appendix becomes blocked.
-Mucus trapped inside can allow bacteria to thrive.
-This leads to infection and inflammation, which is called appendicitis.
+Mucus trapped inside can allow bacteria to grow.
+That can lead to infection and inflammation (appendicitis).
 This illness is very common in children, teens, and young adults.
 A young person with this problem may need an appendectomy.

 As with other surgeries, the possible risks of this procedure include:

 - Leakage from the large intestine where the appendix was removed

 - The need for a longer hospital stay and antibiotic medicines if the appendix has burst before the surgery

 - Injuries to nearby organs during the surgery